AashishGpta/TIPSY/README.md

 # TIPSY
 TIPSY stands for Trajectory of Infalling Particles in Streamers around Young stars.
 It's a python code for fitting molecular-line observations of elongated structures, often called streamers, around young stars.
+The code fits such structures with theorectically expected trajectories of infalling gas, following the equations given in Mendoza et al. 2019 (https://ui.adsabs.harvard.edu/abs/2009MNRAS.393..579M/abstract).
 The objective is to check:
 1. If these structures are infalling streamers?
 2. If yes, then how well can we characterise them?